Allogeneic Macrophages for Cancer Therapy

 Introduction

 Macrophage cell therapy can become an attractive example of a cell therapy, with numerous potential applications, among them cancer therapy.
-While T-cell based therapies – so successful for the treatment of hematological malignancies! – have yet to demonstrate effectiveness in the treatment of solid tumors, macrophages are a key component of the tumor microenvironment (TME), and in principle, they are capable of killing solid tumor cells.
+While T-cell based therapies – so successful for the treatment of hematological malignancies! – have yet failed to demonstrate effectiveness in the treatment of solid tumors, macrophages are a key component of the tumor microenvironment (TME), and in principle, they are capable of killing solid tumor cells.

-Challenges in Macrophage Cell Therapy
+Challenges in Macrophage Therapy

 Limitations of Human Macrophages